root

 Adaptation priorities

-Manage biodiversity, ecosystems, watersheds, and marine and coastal spaces for adaptation.
+Management of biodiversity, ecosystems, watersheds, and marine and coastal areas for adaptation.

 Adapted and eco-competitive productive systems.